SunlayGGX/Storm/README.md

 - **endTime (positive float, facultative)**: This defines the time in simulation seconds time your blower stop completely.
 After this value, your blower will remain disabled.
 This value minus fadeOutTime shouldn’t be lesser than the start time + fadeInTime.
 If -1.0 is specified, the endTime will be ignored and the blower will continue indefinitely.
 Default value is -1.0.
 - **fadeInTime (positive float, facultative)**: This defines the time in simulation seconds time the blower will take to attain its peak force.
 0.0 means that it will be instant.
 The increase rate is linear between startTime and startTime + fadeInTime.
 - **fadeOutTime (positive float, facultative)**: This defines the time in simulation seconds time the blower will take to stop from its peak force to a null force.
 0.0 means that it will be instant.
 The decrease rate is linear between endTime - fadeOutTime and endTime.
 - **radius (positive float, semi-mandatory)**: This defines the radius in meters of the blower.
 This setting is mandatory for Sphere type blowers and should be a positive non-zero floating point number.
-Any uses for another blower type than sphere derived blowers aren’t allowed.
+Any uses for another blower type than sphere or Cylinder derived blowers aren’t allowed.
 - **upRadius (positive float, semi-mandatory)**: This defines the radius in meters of the Cone blower up disk.
 This setting is mandatory for Cone type blowers and should be a positive floating point number.
 Any uses for another blower type than Cone derived blowers aren’t allowed.
 - **downRadius (positive float, semi-mandatory)**: This defines the radius in meters of the Cone blower down disk.
 This setting is mandatory for Cone type blowers and should be a positive floating point number.
 Any uses for another blower type than Cone derived blowers aren’t allowed.
 - **height (positive float, semi-mandatory)**: This defines the height in meters of the blower.
 This setting is mandatory for Cylinder type blowers and should be a positive non-zero floating point number.
 Any uses for another blower type than cylinder derived blowers aren’t allowed.